Authors

 Joseph Hucknall

-Joe Hucknall was born in Cumbria a long time ago – probably the Ice Age.
-Educated by seven siblings who came before him, then drafted into the army before drifting south as a protégé of F. W. Woolworth.
 Joe worked the system until he was found out and was paid to take early retirement.
-Travelled extensively in comfort, picking up and dropping relationships along the way until, late in life, he met his Lothario and handcuffed him into a civil partnership.
+He travelled extensively in comfort, picking up and dropping relationships along the way until, late in life, he met his Lothario and ‘handcuffed’ him into a civil partnership.

 Jeremy Kingston